ActiveCampaign vs Mailchimp in 2026

 So, who wins this ActiveCampaign vs Mailchimp detailed comparison?
 Honestly—it depends on where you are in your journey.

-- ActiveCampaign is the game-changer once you scale, with automation depth and CRM power that justify every extra dollar.
+• ActiveCampaign pulls ahead once you scale, with automation depth and CRM power that can justify the extra cost.

 Here’s a quick checklist: